ICCB-Cologne/CNSistent/README.md

 * `--bins int`: Size of the bins.
 This is an optional argument.
 If not provided, the default value is `0` for no bins.
 * `--filter int`: Minimum size of the segment.
 This is an optional argument.
 If not provided, the default value is `0` for no filtering.
 * `--aggregate [mean, min, max]`: Aggregation function to use.
 This is an optional argument.
 If not provided, the default value is `mean`.
-* `--onlybins`: If provided, only the bins are created, without the sample_id column.
+* `--segfile`: If provided, only the bins are created, without the sample_id column.

 An example of use: